Skip to main content

 Biosketch

-Dr. Moran Roni Levin is an Assistant Professor of Ophthalmology at the University of Maryland Medical School of Medicine, specializing in pediatric ophthalmology and strabismus and comprehensive ophthalmology.
+Dr. Moran Roni Levin is an Associate Professor of Ophthalmology at the University of Maryland Medical School of Medicine, specializing in pediatric ophthalmology and strabismus and comprehensive ophthalmology.
 Dr. Levin received her medical degree from the Pennsylvania State College of Medicine.
 She completed an Internship in Internal Medicine and a Residency in Ophthalmology at the University of Maryland Medical Center, followed by a fellowship in Pediatric Ophthalmology and Strabismus at the Johns Hopkins Wilmer Eye Institute.

 Dr loves teaching and enjoys taking the time to teach medical students and residents as well as to educate her patients and their families about their ocular conditions.
 She serves as the Director of Medical Student Eduction for the Department of Ophthalmology as well as the faculty advisor for the Gold Humanism Honor Societ.
 Dr. Levin has an interest in international medicine and has participated in numerous ophthalmic medical and surgical missions in Central and South America.